TITLE 8 SOCIAL SERVICES

 (a) is currently granted a limited participation status because of a temporary or complete disability; or

-(b) was granted a limited participation status because of a temporary or complete disability in the previous twenty-four months;
+(b) was granted a limited participation status because of a temporary or complete disability in the previous 24 months;

-(3) has reached the age of 60 by the end of the last month of his or her term limit;
+(3) has reached the age of 60 by the end of the last month of their term limit;

-(4) is otherwise qualified as defined by the department.
+(4) is otherwise qualified as defined by the HCA.

 F. Determining hardship and eligibility for an extension: